 Statements like, “I understand why you want those digital files.
 They’re important to you and your family,” can go a long way when someone is feeling unheard.

-Next, offer some kind of solution.
+Next, offer a solution.
 Note that offering a solution doesn’t mean “giving in” or going against your business policies.
-It simply means that you should find a way to make everyone happy.
+It simply means showing your client a pathway back to satisfaction.